Skip to Main Content

 The official term in the field of AI is "hallucination."
 This refers to the fact that it sometimes "makes stuff up."
 This is because these systems are probabilistic, not deterministic.
 When you prompt it, it draws on all the data it has been fed and looks for patterns.
 It produces an answer based on the probability that it is the correct answer based on your prompt and the data on which it has been trained.

-ChatGPT often makes up fictional sources
+ChatGPT and fictional sources

 One area where ChatGPT usually gives fictional answers is when asked to create a list of sources.
 See this CNBC story for an explanation: AI Chatbots Can 'Hallucinate' and Make Things Up--Why it Happens and How to Spot it.